Dispelling Roulette Myths

 • Dozens and columns win 12 out of 39 times on average, with a probability of 30.77%.

-• Straight up bets on any individual number would win 1 out of 39 times and have a probability of 2.56%.
+• Straight-up bets on any individual number win 1 out of 39 times and have a probability of 2.56%.

-It becomes obvious roulette wheels are indeed not created equal.
-The third zero almost triples the disadvantage one is facing, so it makes no sense for a player to chose triple-zero roulette.
-A smart player would never laugh off these percentage differences as small as they appear.
-The bottom line is you are at a disadvantage at the roulette table and should always choose the games that cause you to lose at the lowest rate in the long term.
+Clearly, roulette wheels are not created equal.
+The third zero nearly triples the player’s disadvantage, so it makes little sense to choose triple-zero roulette.
+Smart players never dismiss these percentage differences, small as they may seem.
+The bottom line is that you should always pick the games that cause you to lose at the slowest rate over the long term.

 Online Roulette Games Are Rigged

-Many disgruntled players are quick to jump to hasty conclusions after a bad run at the online roulette tables.
-Some would accuse online gambling operators of rigging their games to cheat unsuspecting players out of their money.
+Many disgruntled players jump to conclusions after a bad run at the online roulette tables, accusing operators of rigging the games to cheat them out of money.

-Often you would hear such players complain “This online wheel produced eight blacks in a row while I was betting on red, so the casino’s software is surely rigged”.
-This, however, is rarely the case, at least if you are playing the game at a trusted and licensed online casino.
+You often hear claims like “This online wheel produced eight blacks in a row while I was betting on red, so the software must be fixed.”
+In reality, this is rarely true – at least when you play at a trusted and licensed online casino.

-Such accusations are groundless for several reasons.
-First off, you cannot draw any accurate conclusions with a sample size as small as eight or ten spins.
-As we explained earlier, such streaks are bound to happen in games of chance, especially when one is betting the even-money propositions where the odds of winning and losing are almost equal.
+These accusations are unfounded for several reasons.
+First, you cannot draw reliable conclusions from a sample as small as eight or ten spins.
+As we explained earlier, streaks naturally occur in games of chance, especially when you are betting even-money propositions where the odds of winning and losing are nearly equal.

-And second, why would a trusted casino resort to cheating when it already has a legal edge over players?
-All trusted gambling operators subject their games to independent audits that involve hundreds of thousands of roulette spins.
+Second, why would a reputable casino cheat when it already has a legal edge?
+All trustworthy operators submit their games to independent audits involving hundreds of thousands of roulette spins.

-This large sample size enables the auditors to establish with great accuracy whether or not a given online roulette variation really yields its expected return (-2.70% and -5.26% per every dollar wagered in the long run).
-The test results are usually posted for all roulette players to see right on the casino’s website.
+This large sample allows auditors to verify with great accuracy whether a given online roulette variation returns its expected percentage (-2.70% or -5.26% on every dollar wagered in the long run).
+The test results are usually posted on the casino’s website for everyone to see.

-But let’s consider things from yet another perspective.
-It makes no sense for an online casino to risk losing its reputation, customer base, and license, when auditors can easily find out the software has been tampered with.
-With the shortened roulette payouts already working to their advantage, there is no need for a licensed and well-regulated operator to rig their roulette games.
+From another perspective, it makes no business sense for an online casino to risk its reputation, customer base, and license when auditors can easily detect tampering.
+Since the shortened roulette payouts already favor the house, a licensed and well-regulated operator has no need to rig its games.

 Casinos Use Magnets to Cheat You out of Your Winnings

-Similarly, some people playing roulette at landbased casinos suspect foul play after a bad streak, assuming the wheel has been magnetically gaffed to produce non-random results.
-So is magnetic wheel gaffing possible and if yes, how does it work?
+Some roulette players in land-based casinos suspect foul play after a bad streak, assuming the wheel has been magnetically gaffed to produce non-random results.
+So, is magnetic wheel gaffing possible, and if so, how does it work?

-One of the easiest ways to gaff a wheel is to replace some of the brass frets of its pockets with steel ones.
-As you know, brass is a non-magnetic compound made of zinc and copper.
-Steel, on the other hand, is highly magnetic.
+One of the simplest ways to gaff a wheel is to replace some of the brass frets that separate the pockets with steel ones.
+Brass, a non-magnetic alloy of zinc and copper, does not react to magnets, whereas steel is highly magnetic.

-A ball with a magnet in its center also needs to be in play, in which case it will show a strong inclination toward the pockets with the steel frets.
-The gaffed pockets are picked in advance, with the zeros being the most frequent choice at unregulated casinos.
-The dealer can control the game by introducing the magnetic ball into the gameplay.
+A ball containing a magnet must also be used, as it will gravitate toward pockets with steel frets.
+The targeted pockets are chosen in advance, with the zeros being the most common choice at unregulated casinos.
+The dealer can manipulate the outcome by introducing the magnetic ball into play.

-It is true some operators have indeed resorted to such methods to cheat players in the past.
-This usually happens at illegal casinos operating in unregulated jurisdictions where such lack of ethics may go unnoticed.
+It is true that some unscrupulous operators have employed this tactic in the past, but it typically occurs at illegal casinos operating in unregulated jurisdictions where unethical practices may go unnoticed.

 Roulette Dealers Affect Results through Ball Steering

-Some players are proponents of the idea roulette dealers can control the outcome of the spins with a technique called “ball steering”.
-This method involves the dealer spinning the ball at a consistent speed so that it shows tendencies toward specific wheel sectors.
+Some players believe roulette dealers can control spin outcomes using a technique known as “ball steering.”
+The idea is that the dealer launches the ball at a consistent speed so it favors specific sections of the wheel.

-This is easier said than done, however, since it calls for particular conditions such as a wheel with dominant diamond deflectors and consistent wheel and ball speed.
-Setting the ball in a manner that causes it to avoid or favor certain wheel sectors is a skill that requires painstaking practice and persistence, both on behalf of the player and the dealer.
+In practice, this is far easier said than done.
+The method requires precise conditions such as a wheel with dominant diamond deflectors and perfectly consistent wheel and ball speeds.
+Setting the ball so it consistently lands in – or avoids – certain sectors is a skill that demands painstaking practice and persistence from both dealer and player.

-Some proponents of this technique claim that it helps improve the players’ odds but there are no recorded cases of someone actually exploiting such dealer signatures with great success.
-Try it for fun if interested, but there is a good chance you will simply be losing your time.
-It is impossible to perform ball steering with sufficient accuracy on modern wheels.
+Although some proponents claim the technique can improve a player’s odds, there are no documented cases of anyone exploiting dealer signatures with lasting success.
+Try it for fun if you are interested, but you will likely be wasting your time.
+On modern wheels, performing ball steering with the necessary accuracy is virtually impossible.

 Only High Rollers Play Roulette

-Roulette has the reputation of one of the most sophisticated games on the casino floor, which causes some players to assume it is reserved exclusively for high rollers.
-However, such assumptions could not be further from the truth.
-You do not need a fat bankroll to play this game.
+Roulette is often viewed as one of the most sophisticated games on the casino floor, leading some players to believe it is reserved for high rollers.
+Nothing could be further from the truth – you do not need a huge bankroll to enjoy the game.

-Of course, it depends on where do you plan to play.
-If you are planning a trip to Las Vegas, you can find tables with minimums that start at as little as $1 or $3.
-Things are even better for players who decide to take their roulette action online.
+Of course, it depends on where you play.
+In Las Vegas, for example, you can find tables with minimums as low as $1 or $3.
+The situation is even better for players who take their action online.

-Many licensed gambling sites offer variations with minimum bets as low as $0.10.
-Some of these games closely replicate the experience in landbased casinos.
-The tables are operated by live dealers while the betting action is captured and streamed in real time with the help of multiple high-definition cameras.
+Many licensed gambling sites offer roulette variations with minimum bets of just $0.10.
+Some of these games closely replicate the land-based experience, featuring live dealers and real-time streaming captured by multiple high-definition cameras.

-Throw in the fact the game offers a low house edge and good odds to even-money bettors, and roulette becomes one of the most desirable options on the casino floor.
+Combine the game’s low house edge with favorable odds for even-money bets, and roulette becomes one of the most accessible and attractive options on the casino floor.

 BonusInsider is a leading informational website that provides reviews of the latest casino, sports betting, and bingo bonuses.
 We also list guides on how to play some of the most popular casino games including roulette, slots, blackjack, video poker, live dealers.